 Think “Why not sip a Mai Tai in Mai?” and you’ll instantly have the right pronunciation for this German month.
 The “ai” vowel combination is also a good one to learn here.

-Mai is (usually) chock-full of Sonnenschein (sunshine) as well as a number of holidays, including 1.
-Mai/Tag der Arbeit (May 1st; Labor Day) and Muttertag und Vatertag (Mother’s Day and Father’s Day).
+Mai is (usually) chock-full of Sonnenschein (sunshine) as well as a number of holidays, including 1 Mai / Tag der Arbeit (May 1st / Labor Day) and Muttertag (Mother’s Day) and Vatertag (Father’s Day).

 Fun fact: Muttertag is basically celebrated the same way as Mother’s Day in the United States, but Vatertag involves a lot more alcohol and even wagon pulling in some parts of Germany.

 The next two summer months give us another great pronunciation example of the German “j” and “ju” letter combination (which sounds like the English word “you”).